 Stew Chicken, Rice and Beans, and Potato Salad

 This is a common meal served for Sunday dinner (or ‘dinna’ in Belize).
 Chicken is cooked in a sauce based on red recado, a paste made primarily of ancho chile and annatto seeds.
 It’s usually served with rice and beans, which is rice cooked in coconut milk and mixed with red beans of some kind, in this case kidney beans.
-Other side dishes include potato salad, Johnny cakes, and fried plantains.
+Other common side dishes include potato salad, Johnny cakes, and fried plantains.
 I’ve already made Johnny cakes, and I skipped the plantains because I was going to try them for another meal.
 I didn’t really need that much food anyway.

 This wasn’t a bad meal, but I’m not sure I like the taste of the annatto seeds, and I wasn’t really a fan of the coconut flavor in the rice.
 The potato salad was pretty good though!
 It includes peas and carrots.
 The dressing is meant to be a combination of mayonnaise, sour cream, and Heinz dressing.
 I know what Heinz dressing tastes like, and can’t get it easily here, so I just used extra mayonnaise and added a little sugar.